Caio Collet: 2021

 Collet driving the Dallara F3 2019 during the 2021 Spielberg Formula 3 round.

 On 10 February 2021, it was announced that Collet would race for MP Motorsport in the 2021 season, partnering Formula Renault title rival Victor Martins and Dutchman Tijmen van der Helm.
 Similar to his 2020 season, Collet's campaign would start with third place in Barcelona having qualified tenth, after which he went on to score two further points finishes in that round, it being fifth and eighth place.
 The following round in France Collet qualified fifth, but had disappointing sprint races, finishing thirteenth in the first and stalling his car during the second.
 However, he scored his maiden podium in a feature race, earning himself fifteen points through another third place.
 At Spielberg, he improved his personal best qualifying to fourth.
 Just like the previous round, his Saturday was disappointing, a track limits penalty demoted him from sixth in the first race, and a mistake costed him points in the second.
 In the feature race, Collet stalled once again, but made a sterling drive, climbing to seventh place by the chequered flag.

-He had a disappointing weekend in Budapest, he failed to score following a poor 26th in qualifying.
+Collet had a disappointing weekend in Budapest, he failed to score following a poor 26th in qualifying.
 Collet again qualified fourth at Spa.
 After finishing fifth in the first race, he was penalised five seconds and dropped to ninth after being deemed to overtake off-track.
 He would finish Race 2 and Race 3 in fourth place.
 In Zandvoort he qualified sixth, and finished all the races in the top-five, but did not make the podium.
 In the Sochi finale, he scored another fifth place in Race 1 but his points streak ended due to a collision on the first lap in Race 3.
 Collet ended his rookie F3 campaign in ninth place with 93 points and two podiums, was second-highest of all rookies, and was just four places behind teammate Martins.